itsretsu/TheChaos/README.md

-# Lethal Company Mod: Unleashed Chaos
+# Lethal Company Mod: The Chaos

 ## Overview

-Welcome to the Lethal Company Mod: Unleashed Chaos!
+Welcome to the Lethal Company Mod: The Chaos!
 This open-source mod aims to inject exhilarating chaos into the game by enhancing various aspects of the code.
 Brace yourself for limitless sprinting, increased enemy counts, more landmine spawns, additional sentries, and an overall ramped-up gaming experience.

 ## Features